zhoumingyi/zhoumingyi.github.io/content/publication/ICSE2025_ArkAnalyzer/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 46th IEEE/ACM International Conference on Software Engineering 2025, Software Engineering in Proctice Track*
+publication: In *Proceedings of the 46th IEEE/ACM International Conference on Software Engineering 2024, Research Track*
 # publication_short: In Proceedings of the 46th IEEE/ACM International Conference on Software Engineering 2024, Research Track **(ICSE'24, acceptance rate 22.3%)**
-publication_short: In Proceedings of the 46th IEEE/ACM International Conference on Software Engineering 2025, SEIP **[ICSE SEIP'25]**
+publication_short: In Proceedings of the 46th IEEE/ACM International Conference on Software Engineering 2024, Research Track **[ICSE'24]**

-abstract: rkTS is a new programming language dedicated to developing apps for the emerging OpenHarmony mobile operating system.
-Like other programming languages (e.g., Type-scripts) constantly suffering from performance-related code smells or vulnerabilities, the ArkTS programming language will likely encounter the same problems.
-The solution given by our research community is to invent static analyzers, which are often implemented on top of a common static analysis framework, to detect and subsequently repair those issues automatically.
-Unfortunately, such an essential framework is not available for the OpenHarmony community yet.
-Existing program analysis methods have several problems when handling the ArtTS code.
-To bridge the gap, we design and implement a framework named ArkAnalyzer and make it publicly available as an open-source project.
-Our ArkAnalyzer addresses the aforementioned problems and has already integrated a number of fundamental static analysis functions (e.g., control-flow graph constructions, call graph constructions, etc.) that are ready to be reused by developers to implement OpenHarmony app analyzers focusing on statically resolving dedicated issues such as performance bug detection, privacy leaks detection, compatibility issues detection, etc. Experiment results show that our ArkAnalyzer achieves both high analyzing efficiency and high effectiveness.
-In addition, we open-sourced the dataset that has numerous real-world ArkTS Apps.
+abstract: Numerous mobile apps have leveraged deep learning capabilities.
+However, on-device models are vulnerable to attacks as they can be easily extracted from their corresponding mobile apps.
+Although the structure and parameters information of these models can be accessed, existing on-device attacking approaches only generate black-box attacks (i.e., indirect white-box attacks), which are less effective and efficient than white-box strategies.
+This is because mobile deep learning (DL) frameworks like TensorFlow Lite (TFLite) do not support gradient computing (referred to as non-debuggable models), which is necessary for white-box attacking algorithms.
+Thus, we argue that existing findings may underestimate the harmfulness of on-device attacks.
+To validate this, we systematically analyze the difficulties of transforming the on-device model to its debuggable version and propose a Reverse Engineering framework for On-device Models (REOM), which automatically reverses the compiled on-device TFLite model to its debuggable version, enabling attackers to launch white-box attacks.
+Our empirical results show that our approach is effective in achieving automated transformation (i.e., 92.6%) among 244 TFLite models.
+Compared with previous attacks using surrogate models, REOM enables attackers to achieve higher attack success rates (10.23%→89.03%) with a hundred times smaller attack perturbations (1.0→0.01).
+Our findings emphasize the need for developers to carefully consider their model deployment strategies, and use white-box methods to evaluate the vulnerability of on-device models.
+Our artifacts 1 are available.

 # Summary.
 An optional shortened abstract.
-summary: A static analysis framework for OpenHarmony Apps.
+summary: A novel approach that can reverse engineer the compiled TFLite model.
+Our study shows current studies underestimate the risks of on-device DL models.

-tags: [OpenHarmony Analyzer]
+tags: [On-device Security]

 # Display this page in the Featured widget?
 featured: false